Are Student Loans Debt? – What You Need To Know!

 ‘…[the]…political football that you and all the parties have used student finance to be, has miseducated a generation about how student finance works.
 It is an abomination.

 “…. when you get your student finance, it works not like a loan but like a graduate contribution system… It does not go on your credit file.
 It is effectively like mildly increasing the amount of tax that you pay, just like increasing pension contributions also decreases your disposable income.
-It is not a big issue for getting a mortgage.”Get Started
+It is not a big issue for getting a mortgage.”Get help with student loan debts

 Are Student Loans Really a Tax – Fact Check